In times of financial uncertainty, having an emergency fund can help you stay afloat and give you much-needed peace of mind.

 Create a Budget

 While you’re relying on your emergency fund, create an emergency budget that focuses first on covering basic needs such as housing and food.
 Spending as little as possible when you’re experiencing financial hardship lowers the amount you need to pull from your emergency fund, allowing those limited funds to stretch further.
 That might even mean practicing more discipline with non-essential spending.
 For example, the average household spends about $288 a month eating out.
 Cutting this expense can free up the money you need to pay for essentials such as utilities, gas, and groceries.

 Seek financial assistance where it’s available before you fall behind on payments.
 Some lenders may offer hardship options—forbearance, deferred payments, or lower minimum payments—that give you some reprieve from your monthly obligation.

 If you’re still receiving a paycheck or you’re getting benefits like unemployment, make sure you adjust not just how much you spend, but when you spend.
 If you typically buy groceries on a Monday but your pay or benefits come through on a Wednesday, it may benefit you to buy groceries on Thursday to ensure you don’t overdraw your account.

 Your crisis, no matter how large or small, won’t last forever.
 As your income returns to normal, you can start focusing on the long-term again and begin replenishing your emergency fund.
 Continuing your scaled-back spending habits, at least for a few months, will leave some room in your budget to regularly contribute to savings.
 Also, consider earmarking your next tax refund for your emergency savings.

 Once you get back on your feet, you may need to add a side gig to replenish your emergency fund.
-Lee recommended adding a temporary part-time job like Uber, or renting out a room via Airbnb, to bring your emergency fund back to where it needs to be.
+Lee suggested adding a temporary part-time job, like being an Uber driver or renting out a room via Airbnb, to bring your emergency fund back to where it needs to be.